SalishSeaCast/docs/code-notes/salishsea-nemo/repos-maint/xios-2.rst

 Workflow to Pull Changes from XIOS-2 :command:`svn` Repo
 ========================================================

-The workflow to pull changes from the master XIOS :command:`svn` repo and commit them to our :file:`XIOS-2-hg-mirror` repo is somewhat automated by the :ref:`Marlin`.
+The workflow to pull changes from the master XIOS :command:`svn` repo and commit them to our :file:`XIOS-2-hg-mirror` repo was somewhat automated by the
+(now deprecated)
+``Marlin`` tool that we developed.

 #.
 Review the upstream changes in the source browser at https://forge.ipsl.fr/ioserver/log/
 to select a range of changes to be pulled into our :file:`XIOS-2-hg-mirror` repo.